jimmygizmo/pynexion/README.md

-# pywire
+# pynexion
-Python applications and modules for network communications using the HTTP and other protocols.
+Python applications and modules for network communications using HTTP and other protocols.